top of page

 I just wisely nodded like I knew what the hell he was talking about!

-In order to avoid the humiliation I would be subject to if Bob found out I had no idea what he was talking about, at the first opportunity I analyzed what I had done;
+In order to avoid the humiliation I would be subject to if Bob found out I had no clue of what the “Spanish 8-Tone Scale” was, at the first opportunity I analyzed what I had done;

 Wow, it has a minor 3rd and a major 3rd!
 Weird.
 Then I extended the scale across the fretboard.
 The same pattern worked whether the root was on the 6th or the 5th string;